TolhurstTech/petsy/README.md

 # [Testing](TESTING.md)
 Please click the link above to see testing.

+# Deployment
+The project is deployed on [Heroku](https://www.heroku.com).

+The database is hosted externally with [ElephantSQL](https://www.elephantsql.com)

+You can view the deployed project [here](https://pet-emporium-f2ff81a3d126.herokuapp.com/)

+To deploy the app:
+* Navigate to [Heroku](https://www.heroku.com) and login to your dashboard or sign up to get to it
+* Create a new app with a unique name and select a location closest to you
+* Click "Settings" and then "Reveal config vars"
+* You will need to set the config vars:
+    * CLOUDINARY
+    * DATABASE_URL
+    * SECRET_KEY
+* Click the "Deploy" tab
+* Next to "Deployment method", select connect to github
+* Choose your branched version of the project from your github
+* Scroll down to "Manual Deploy" and click "Deploy branch"

+All config vars are stored in a file env.py locally for development and aren't pushed to production.
+The need to be set at the host for security.

 # Credits
 - [W3Schools](https://www.w3schools.com) - For CSS, HTML, JavaScript, and Django advice